jakemcc/jakemccrary.com/source/_posts/2016-06-25-seven-tips-for-successful-remote-meetings.markdown

 ### Have a shared artifact

-This is one of the more important tips in this list and is one of the aspects of remote meetings that works better than in-person meetings.
+This is one of the more important tips in this list and is one of the aspects of remote meetings have the advantage over in-person meetings.

 When the meeting starts give everyone a link to a shared document that everyone can edit (for example a